B3N14M1N/B3N14M1N/README.md

 ##  About Me

-I’m currently working as a **Data Engineer**.
+I’m currently working as a **Developer**.
 I graduated with a degree in Computer Science from **Ștefan cel Mare University of Suceava**, where I implemented a 3D voxel rendering system using Unity’s DOTS and Burst for my bachelor’s thesis.

 Visit my personal website: [beniamincioban.com](https://beniamincioban.com)